FLOODY88/ButlerSpeak/README.md

 ## Questions, bugs or enhancements?

 All features are tested multiple times on bigger servers, but you can still run into some issues.
-Also, please get in touch with me if you have any questions for ehancements for further releases.
+Also, please get in touch with me if you have any questions or suggestions for enhancements in future releases.

 When any of the above matches your current situation, please let me know [here](../../issues).
 I'll try to help you as soon as possible.